 What is MDR in cybersecurity?

 Managed detection and response (MDR) is a cybersecurity service that provides customers with remotely delivered security operations center (SOC) functions.
-An MDR solution rapidly detects, analyzes, investigates, and actively responds through threat disruption and containment.
+MDR services rapidly detects, analyzes, investigates, and actively responds all the way through threat detection and response, disruption and containment.

 Why is MDR important in today’s cybersecurity landscape?